hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_18/both.md

     - the compiler is responsible for calculating the segment sizes
   - paging vs segmentation
     - access times for paging is fatser than for segmentation

+  - other memmory resource management:
+    - moving frequetnyla accessed instructions to cache
+      - for faster recall
+      - as SRAM is used rather than DRAM for cache
+      - making it much faster
+    - making use of virtual memmory
+      - with paging or segmentation
+      - to swap memmory to and from a disk
+    - paritioning memmory
+      - dividing main memmory into static / dyanamic partitions
+      - to allow for more than one program / task to be available
+    - removing unused items/tasks from RAM
+      - by making a partition as available
+      - as soon as the process using it has terminated

+- Disk Resource Management
+  - disk caching
+    - a disk cache holds data that is frequently transferred to/from the disk
+    - the cache can be held on disk or in RAM / or eg: intel optane memmory
+  - compression utility
+    - decreasing the size of a file stored on disk
+    - in order to fit more / larger files on the disk
+  - degfragmentation utility
+    - files are re-arranged to occupy contiguous disk space
+    - this reduces the time taken to access files // decreases latency

 - virtual machines ![alt text](images/2.png)